Octupolar order and Ising quantum criticality tuned by strain and dimensionality: Application to $d$-orbital Mott insulators: Acknowledgments

 \section{Acknowledgments}

-We thank F. Lasse Buessen for help with the Monte Carlo simulations.
+We thank F. Lasse Buessen for help with the MC simulations.
 We thank Giniyat Khaliullin and Hae-Young Kee for useful discussions.
 This work was supported by the Natural Sciences and Engineering Research Council of Canada.
 Exact diagonalization computations were performed on the Niagara supercomputer at the SciNet HPC Consortium.
 SciNet is funded by: the Canada Foundation for Innovation; the Government of Ontario; Ontario Research Fund - Research Excellence; and the University of Toronto.
-Monte Carlo simulations were conducted on the Cedar supercomputer, one of Compute Canada's National systems, located in Simon Fraser University.
+MC simulations were conducted on the Cedar supercomputer, one of Compute Canada's National systems, located in Simon Fraser University.